-- 49)52) Generally, audit objectives can be framed as an overall audit question, which can be broken down into more precise sub-questions.
-Audit objectives can be thematically related (i.e., covering types of activities within a procurement stage or procurement cycle), complementary, not overlapping and collectively exhaustive in addressing the overall audit question. - 50)53) Considering the large amount of information that will be involved in any single procurement exercise and the possible varied audience of stakeholders and employees who may contribute to an audit, it is important that auditors hold some structure and organisation in the enquiries they make and the questions they ask.
-The practice of SAIs in audits of Public Procurement allows the identification of a common set of related groups of questions, which are listed in the Annexes to this GUID. - 51)54) Specific questions and the nature of the enquiry are at the discretion of the auditors based on the information they have at hand in the moment.
+- 51) Generally, audit objectives can be framed as an overall audit question, which can be broken down into more precise sub-questions.
+Audit objectives can be thematically related (i.e., covering types of activities within a procurement stage or procurement cycle), complementary, not overlapping and collectively exhaustive in addressing the overall audit question. - 52) Considering the large amount of information that will be involved in any single procurement exercise and the possible varied audience of stakeholders and employees who may contribute to an audit, it is important that auditors hold some structure and organisation in the enquiries they make and the questions they ask.
+The practice of SAIs in audits of public procurement allows the identification of a common set of related groups of questions, which are listed in the Annexures to this GUID. - 53) Specific questions and the nature of the enquiry are at the discretion of the auditors based on the information they have at hand in the moment.
 The GUID can assist the auditor with a methodological approach in making enquiries and providing initial questions that assist with a starting point.
-From there, the auditor can drill down with further questions based upon the information and responses received during the audit. - 52)55) Which audit questions to use depends on the audit objectives and the audit approach.
-In the case of Public Procurement, they also depend on how the SAI chooses to look into the complexity of this subject matter.

-53)56) Examples of groups of audit questions are provided in Annexes 4 to 7:
+From there, the auditor can make more profound further questions based upon the information and responses received during the audit. - 54) Which audit questions to use depends on the audit objectives and the audit approach.
+In the case of public procurement, they also depend on how the SAI chooses to look into the complexity of this subject matter. - 55) Examples of groups of audit questions are provided in Annexes 5 to 8: - Annex 5 includes possible audit questions to focus the audit in aspects of economy, efficiency or effectiveness and in audit approach;

-- Annex 4 includes possible audit questions to focus the audit in aspects of economy, efficiency or effectiveness and in audit approach; - Annex 5 includes possible audit questions to assess performance of Public Procurement in a strategic perspective, at a whole-of-government level, at an organisation or department's level or at the concrete procurement project's level; - Annex 6 includes possible audit questions to assess strategic performance of Public Procurement from the point of view of the strategic functions; - Annex 7 includes possible audit questions to analyse Public Procurement through a process method (according to stages of the procurement process).

-- 54)57\Audits of complex and long-term projects, such as major construction investments, public/private partnerships and concessions, are often conducted at early stages, either before the projects are launched or during their implementation (real-time audite).
-Such audit engagements assess, for instance, the preparation for the launch of the project, the reliability and substantiation of prospective research results, the regularity and propriety of budget expenditures, compliance with statutory requirements, compliance of costs performed with real and expected benefits from implementation of projects. - 55)58) The summary included in Annex 9 provides auditors with ideas for audit questions that a SAI can use when it decides to focus the audit on fraud and corruption in Public Procurement.
-Audit questions, checklists, red flags and signs to be considered specifically in the field of Public Procurement affected by risks of fraud and corruption may also be found in regional guidelines. - 56)59) An audit of a country or an organisation's protection against fraud or corruption in Public Procurement can focus on the general control system throughout the whole procurement function.
-INTOSAI GUID 5270, Guideline for the Audit of Corruption Prevention, IDI's Guidance on Audit of Institutional Framework for Fighting Corruption and EUROSAI Guideline Audit of Ethics in Public Sector Organisations may help in planning this audit.
-They describe the main components of that system (guiding the focus of the audit questions) and provide guidance on audit criteria and procedures. - 57)60) In the case a dedicated audit is not decided, in planning the audit the auditors should look for the signs of operations and transactions associated with fraudulent or corrupt activities in Public Procurement and its funding (ISSAI 100/47).
+- Annex 6 includes possible audit questions to assess performance of public procurement in a strategic perspective, at a whole-ofgovernment level, at an organisation or department's level or at the concrete procurement project's level; - Annex 7 includes possible audit questions to assess strategic performance of public procurement from the point of view of the strategic functions; - Annex 8 includes possible audit questions to analyse public procurement through a process method (according to stages of the procurement process). - 56) Audits of complex and long-term projects, such as major construction investments, public/private partnerships and concessions, are often conducted at early stages, either before the projects are launched or during their implementation.
+Such audit engagements assess, for instance, the preparation for the launch of the project, the reliability and substantiation of prospective research results, the regularity and propriety of budget expenditures, compliance with statutory requirements, compliance of costs performed with real and expected benefits from implementation of projects. - 57) The summary included in Annex 10 provides auditors with ideas for audit questions that a SAI can use when it decides to focus the audit on fraud and corruption in public procurement.
+Audit questions, checklists, red flags and signs to be considered specifically in the field of public procurement affected by risks of fraud and corruption may also be found in regional guidelines18. - 58) An audit of a country or an organisation's protection against fraud or corruption in public procurement can focus on the general control system throughout the whole procurement function.
+INTOSAI GUID 5270, Guideline for the Audit of Corruption Prevention19, IDI's Guidance on Audit of Institutional Framework for Fighting Corruption20 and EUROSAI Guideline Audit of Ethics in Public